Sharp Brains: Brain Fitness and Cognitive Health News

 Society for Neuroscience brain brief – Brain Plasticity, Language Processing and Reading

-Brain Science Podcast – Ginger Campbell interview with Norman Doidge, MD, Read the rest of this entry »
+Brain Science Podcast – Ginger Campbell interview with Norman Doidge, MD, [Read more…] about Resources for Brain Health Across the Lifespan

 Brain Plasticity: How learning changes your brain

-In addition to genetic factors, the environment in which a person lives, as well as the actions of that person, play a role in plasticity.
+In addition to genetic factors, the environment in which a person lives, as well as the actions of each person, play a significant role in plasticity.

 12 People Who Are Changing Your Retirement